nicehash/NiceHashMiner/README.md

 <i>**Note**: .NET Framework 2.0 or higher and Microsoft Visual C++ Redistributable 2013 is required.
 No additional installations should be needed if you use Windows 7 or later.
 However, if you encounter any issues when starting application (application would fail to start or errors/warnings about missing DLL files are displayed) you should download and install <a href="https://www.microsoft.com/en-us/download/details.aspx?id=30653" target="_blank">Microsoft **.NET Framework 2.0**</a> and <a href="https://www.microsoft.com/en-us/download/details.aspx?id=40784" target="_blank">Microsoft **Visual C++ Redistributable 2013 (vcredist_x64.exe)**</a> (after installation a reboot might be required).</i>

 Detailed instructions:
-- Download binaries from here: https://github.com/nicehash/NiceHashMinerLegacy/releases
+- Download binaries from here: https://github.com/nicehash/NiceHashMiner/releases
 - Extract zip archive
-- Run NiceHashMinerLegacy.exe
+- Run NiceHashMiner.exe
 - After first run, start benchmark test, otherwise Multi-Algorithm mining will not work properly; for AMD GPUs we suggest you to run **Precise benchmark**
 - Make sure you select your own personal Bitcoin wallet to receive payments, see **Bitcoin wallet guidelines and instructions** here: https://www.nicehash.com/help/how-to-create-the-bitcoin-addresswallet.
 - You will receive Bitcoin payments according to our payments schedule: https://www.nicehash.com/help/when-and-how-do-you-get-paid